sohonetlabs/test_json_fs/README.md

                             Size of blocks for semi-random data generation (e.g., 1M, 2G, 512K).
 Default: 128K
     --pre-generated-blocks PRE_GENERATED_BLOCKS
                             Number of pre-generated blocks to use for semi-random data generation.
 Default: 100 --seed SEED           Seed for random number generation.
-If not provided, current time will be used.
+If not provided, the random number 4 is used.
     --no-macos-cache-files
                             Do not add macOS control files to prevent caching --uid UID             Set the UID for all files and directories (default: current user's UID)